About Beech Creek Power & Energy

 Hybrid Power Built for Real Operations

-Deployable hybrid power gives commanders and operators a controllable power margin—packaged to move, set, and run with minimal setup.
-Instead of overbuilding with extra generators or accepting fragile single points of failure, hybrid architectures absorb surges, stabilize the bus, and keep critical loads online while simplifying fuel planning and sustainment.
+Deployable hybrid power gives commanders, operators, and critical-infrastructure teams a controllable power margin that is packaged to move, set, and operate with minimal setup.
+Instead of overbuilding with extra generators or accepting fragile single points of failure, hybrid architectures combine generation, Graphene Solid State Battery Energy Storage, power conversion, controls, and protected distribution into one coordinated system.

 Man Portable Tactical Power Systems (MPTaPS)